conoro/withings2gsheets/README.md

 * If all has worked ok, your Google Sheet will now have all of your Withings data.
 * If you have a lot of historical data, it will take quite a while.
 * Once you do that the first time, it will only grab the latest data after that from the API and is very quick.
-* Data is also saved to a locak LevelDB database and to an Excel-compatible CSV file
+* Data is also saved to a local SQLite database and to an Excel-compatible CSV file

 ## Dealing with problems
-* If anything ever goes wrong and some data is not saved to CSV, Google Sheets or LevelDB, just delete the withingsprevioustime.json file in the .withings2gsheets sub-directory of your output directory.
+* If anything ever goes wrong and some data is not saved to CSV, Google Sheets or SQLite, just delete the withingsprevioustime.json file in the .withings2gsheets sub-directory of your output directory.
 This will cause the code to check all entries back to the start of your Withings history and save any that are missing locally.
 * If you want to just grab data from Withings from a particular time onwards, save that time as [Unix Epoch in seconds](https://www.epochconverter.com/) to withingsprevioustime.json and then run the code
 * If you ever run into authorization issues with Withings, just delete the withings2gsheetstokens.json file in the .withings2gsheets sub-directory of your output directory and re-run the code.
 It'll re-do the authorization flow in your browser.